teamprof/github-freertos-coral-swimmer/README.md

 ---

 ## LED
-- Status LED: turn on when detected swimming pool
+- Status LED: turn on when detected lane
 - User LED: turn on when detected swimmer
 ---